The Advisory Board serves as critical resources and provides

 Dr. Khuthaila specializes in procedures for the breast and body, and is known for performing all of her procedures using her “Drainless” technique.

-Jack Kofdarali President, J&T Management Inc. Jack was born in Beirut, Lebanon and came to United State in 1980.
-He and his family purchased their first business, a liquor store in Newport Beach, California.
+Born in Beirut, Lebanon and living in the United States since 1980, Jack Kofdarali is President of J&T Management Inc. He and his family purchased their first business, a liquor store in Newport Beach, California.
 In 1990, they purchased their first gas station in Calimesa, California.
 In 2000, Jack became sole owner of the J&R Oil Company, and continued to grow the business.
-Jack expanded the J&R Oil Company to J&T Management as the business grew and interests diversified.
 Along with specializing in finding gas station sites and building them from ground up, J&T Management also specializes in building commercial retail centers throughout Southern California as well as owning and managing apartment units in Texas.
-Jack is active in local politics attending/supporting many local representatives (city council members, mayors, county supervisors) as well as state and federal representatives (Senators, Congressman, Assemblyman).
-He is a 5-star NACSPAC member.
-Jack, his wife, Taline, and children Karine, Ray and Jake reside in San Juan Capistrano, CA.
+Jack is active in local politics attending/supporting many local representatives (city council members, mayors, county supervisors) as well as state and federal representatives.

 Amel Najjar is the Executive Director & Founder of Children of War Foundation, a California based 501©3 non-profit, providing healthcare to children worldwide.
 In addition to her work with COWF, Amel is an active Ambassador for Children’s Hospital LA, advocating for current life-altering research and initiatives, as well as ongoing international outreach development.
 Amel has succeeded in developing partnership with many non-governmental organizations such as the UNHCR-United Nation High Commissioner for Refugees, and UNICEF to foster the growth of COWF.
 Amel interest in technology innovation and global impact, lead her to Oxford Saïd Business School in 2016, completing the Women Transforming Leadership program and then continuing on to study towards her Oxford Executive MBA (EMBA).
 As an activist for bettering the lives of children, Amel continues to conduct research for COWF, with goals for moving towards more innovative and technology-based solutions for providing access to efficient healthcare.